Vehsamrak/backend-refactoring-challenge/README.md

 * Get rid of static methods
 * Remove apache configuration files
 * Strict types declaration in every php file
+* Deprecated XDebug parameters changed to new values in PHP Dockerfile

 ### Could be done in future
 * Implementation of all CRUD methods for Job, JobCategory and Zipcode.